warren-bank/fork-Xanado/README.md

 ## Learning
 To assist learners, there are two special 'chat' messages that can be entered.
 - `hint` tells you the highest scoring play the computer can find for you, before your play.
 Everyone in the game is told when you send this message (to prevent cheating.)
 - `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.
+Everyone in the game is told when you enable analysis (to prevent cheating.)

 # Dictionaries
 The `/dictionaries` directory contains all the